"

 Community Health

-Community health nursing is based on several underlying concepts such as encouraging healthy living, preventing illness, promoting rehabilitation, evaluating the effectiveness of community resources, and advocating for improved overall community health.[8],[9] In this manner, community health nurses pursue health equity.
+Community health nursing is grounded in key principles: promoting healthy living, preventing illness, facilitating rehabilitation, evaluating community resources, and advocating for overall health improvement.[9],[10] In this manner, community health nurses pursue health equity.
 Health equity means that everyone has a fair and just opportunity to be as healthy as possible.
-This requires removing potential obstacles to obtaining and maintaining optimal health such as lack of access to health care services, good jobs with fair pay, quality education and housing, and safe environments.[10]
+This requires removing potential obstacles to obtaining and maintaining optimal health such as lack of access to health care services, good jobs with fair pay, quality education and housing, and safe environments.[11]
 Community health nurses address these conditions that are also known as social determinants of health.

 Social determinants of health (SDOH) are the conditions in which people are born, grow, work, live, and age.
 Research shows that the SDOH can be more important than health care or lifestyle choices in influencing health and account for 30-55% of health outcomes.[12]
 See an illustration of SDOH in Figure 16.4.[13]
 SDOH can contribute to health inequities, defined as avoidable differences in health status seen within and between communities.
 In countries at all levels of income, health and illness follow a social gradient: the lower the socioeconomic position, the worse the health.
 According to the World Health Organization, SDOH can influence health equity in positive and negative ways[14]: